wells19d/my-timeline-journal/README.md

+## This is a project back when I was a student at EDA Bootcamp for my final personal project.
+(2021)

 # My Memory Journal (Timeline App)

 A Journal Application designed currently for online entries to Add and Recall life events.